About Allen College

 - adopting management practices that demonstrate outstanding stewardship of all resources to our constituents.

-The Iowa Board of Nursing approved the Bachelor of Science in Nursing program at the college in March 1990.
+The Iowa Board of Nursing approved the Bachelor of Science in Nursing program in March 1990.
 The initial class of students was enrolled during the fall of 1990, with the first nursing course being taught in the spring of 1991 and the first class graduating in May 1994.
-Allen College developed agreements with the University of Northern Iowa, Cedar Falls, and Wartburg College, Waverly, to offer general education and support courses.
+Allen College developed agreements with the University of Northern Iowa, Cedar Falls, Wartburg College, Waverly and Hawkeye Community College, Waterloo to offer the general education and support courses.

-A Master of Science in Nursing (MSN) degree program with a family nurse practitioner track was initiated in the fall of 1998.
-In the fall of 2001, a Health Education track and a Leadership in Healthcare Delivery track were added to the MSN program.
-Tracks in acute care nursing and psychiatric-mental health nursing were added in 2007.
-An MSN track that prepares adult and gerontological nurse practitioners began admitting students in fall of 2009.
+A Master of Science in Nursing (MSN) degree program with a family nurse practitioner track began in the fall of 1998.
+This program meets the needs of RNs for a locally based graduate program in nursing and the need for additional primary care providers in our region of Iowa.
+In the fall of 2001, tracks in Nursing Education and Leadership in Health Care Delivery track were added to the MSN program.
+Tracks preparing nurse practitioners in acute care nursing and adult psychiatric-mental health nursing were added in 2007.
+An MSN track that prepares adult and gerontological nurse practitioners began admitting students in the fall of 2009.
 The MSN track in psychiatric-mental health nursing was changed to Family Psychiatric Mental Health Nurse Practitioner in 2012.
 In addition, the Acute Care Nurse Practitioner Program was revised to an Adult-Gerontology Acute Care Nurse Practitioner Program in 2012, and the Adult and Gerontological Nurse Practitioner programs were combined to an Adult Gerontology Primary Care Nurse Practitioner Program in 2012.
 An MSN track in public health was added in 2013.

 In 2007, the Allen College Board of Trustees approved offering a Bachelor of Health Sciences degree with three tracks: medical laboratory science, nuclear medicine technology and diagnostic medical sonography.
 Students were admitted to the medical laboratory science and nuclear medicine technology tracks in the fall of 2009 and to the diagnostic medical sonography track in the fall of 2010.